Putin: Russia stands ready to offer security help to Belarus

 On Wednesday, police dispersed protesters who gathered on the capital’s main Independence Square, detaining dozens.
 The action signaled a return to force, albeit without violence that marked the post-election crackdown, when nearly 7,000 people were detained, hundreds were injured and at least three protesters died.

+In an apparent bid to win time, the Belarusian leader has alternated pressure and threats against protesters with promises of a constitutional reform that could see a new election down the road.

+Speaking at a meeting with officials Thursday, he said he would welcome discussions on constitutional changes with representatives of factory workers, farmers and students, but ruled out talks with protesters whom he described as “violent thugs who roam the streets and shout that they want a dialogue.”

 Vladimir Isachenkov reported from Moscow.
+Geir Moulson in Berlin, and Vanessa Gera in Warsaw, Poland, contributed to this report.